 1st and 2nd order Cybernetics

 Second order Cybernetics was introduced by M. Mead and H. von Foerster in the 70’s as a reaction to the concept of autopoiesis defined at approximately the same time by Chilean biologists H. Maturana and F. Varela.
 In the good old cybernetic tradition, a split was immediately made between “observed” and “observing” systems, with traditional (1st order) cybernetics dealing with “observed” systems while the “higher”, 2nd order, cybernetics was tasked with “observing the observer”.
 Implicitly, observers are always thought of as cognitive living systems.

 As a result, 1st order Cybernetics continued to work on “technical” systems and was gradually overwhelmed by a new generation of exciting disciplines such as artificial intelligence, while 2nd order Cybernetics got lost in the humanities and postmodernist discussions about “social systems”.
 So another unnecessary dichotomy was born with the distinction between “hard” (1st order, engineering, simple, “command and control”) and “soft” (2nd order, “holistic”, complex, collaborative) systems sciences.

 Kihbernetics does not make any such distinctions.
 All systems are treated equally as whole unities interacting with their environment, and an observer is just another dynamical system with memory “living” in and sharing the same environment with other dynamical systems.
 Some observers have, in addition, the capacity of observing and reflecting upon their own cognitive processes.
-However, as much as the cognitive capacity of an observer may have a role in the discussion, but self-awareness is not a necessary condition for a system to be identified as an observer.
-Kihbernetics also subscribes to the constructivist epistemology and recognizes that no observer, no mater how sophisticated, can grasp the “objective reality”, but at the same time it does not refute the ontology of the fact that an independent common reality must exist as an independent common phenomenal domain of interaction between observers and other dynamical systems and structures as an environment for their “praxis of living” to occur.
+However, as much as the cognitive capacity of an observer may have a role in the discussion, self-awareness is not a necessary condition for a system to be identified as an observer.
+Kihbernetics subscribes to the constructivist epistemology and recognizes that no observer, no mater how sophisticated, can grasp the “objective reality”.
+At the same time Kihbernetics does not refute the ontology of the fact that an independent common reality must exist as a phenomenal domain of interaction between observers and other dynamical systems and structures as an environment for their “praxis of living” to occur.